MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 <li>Fixed bug with the business logic where chances were not being calculated if the selected teams had equal stats.</li>
 <li>Fixed a bug where images were not displaying across all pages due to moving the images folder into static directory.</li>
 <li>Fixed a bug where modal was not being displayed on click due to a missing css closing curly braces</li>
+<li>Fixed a bug where matches calculated with Paris was throwing a warning notification to select teams because the values for paris was empty</li>
 </ul>

 ## **Deployment**